 Shia LaBeouf found fame at a young age, first through stand up comedy before then moving on to become a Disney kid.
 However, it wasn’t until 2007 and Disturbia that LaBeouf’s popularity would see him rise to a global teen idol position.
 But just like the many child actors who came before him, LaBeouf’s journey to this point was far from glamourous as he battled with alcohol, anger and internal despair.
 Written by LaBeouf, Honey Boy may have changed the names of its characters, but this is, in essence, an autobiographical exploration of LaBeouf’s youth as we explore themes of anger, addiction and parental influence.
 Here Honey Boy explores the challenges of fame at an early age, the demons of addiction and the misguided actions of parents who live out their dreams through their children.

-Honey Boy opens amid explosions and stunts on a 2005 film set.
-Otis (Lucas Hedges) is a young actor whose life is submerged in a bottle of any spirit he can find.
-His existence a whirlwind of anger, frustration and risk that eventually leads him to rehab.
-His internal hurt and trauma coming from a fractious and challenging relationship with his father; one that takes us back to 1995 and young Otis (Noah Jupe) sitting on the brink of stardom.
-Living in motel rooms with his recovering alcoholic father (Shia LaBeouf); a failed rodeo clown who chaperones young Otis to studio sessions.
-The relationship between both father and son at times loving and at times deeply unsettling.
+The film opens amid the explosions and stunts of a 2005 film set.
+Here Otis (Lucas Hedges) is a leading man whose life is submerged in a bottle of any spirit he can find.
+His whole existence, a whirlwind of anger, frustration and risk that eventually leads him to rehab.
+While in rehab, Otis’ internal hurt and trauma slowly surface as he considers the fractious and challenging relationship he had with his father.

 Director: Alma Har’el